-The Sustainable Materials Innovation Hub (SMI Hub) provides trusted sustainability solutions for environmentally ambitious SMEs across Greater Manchester.
+The Sustainable Materials Innovation Hub (SMI Hub) provides trusted sustainability solutions for plastics use and end of life to SMEs across Greater Manchester.

-Led by the Henry Royce Institute for advanced materials, the SMI Hub is part funded by the European Regional Development Fund and has been established to improve the understanding, use, and consumption of plastics across the region.
+The SMI Hub is part of the Henry Royce Institute at The University of Manchester and part-funded by the European Regional Development Fund.
+Our aim is to help improve the understanding, use, and consumption of plastics across the region.

 We use our extensive knowledge of materials and sustainability to offer free advice to organisations looking to make a change and support them with assessment facilities to develop innovative solutions.